Solomon333/Photo-Gallery/README.md

 # Photo-Gallery

-a simple interactive Photo gallery . i used JavaScript to make the Prev and Next buttons Interactive and to allow the user to go back and forth between pics. works with the addEventListner onclick function.
+- The user to go back and forth between pics.

+- An interactive Photo gallery .

+- used JavaScript.

+- Prev and Next buttons.

+- AddEventListner onclick function.